 Each comment can be backed up with notes from the organisations who presented at these events and these are available if you email firstname.lastname@example.org and specify the comment you require evidence for.

-It should be noted that not all presenters agreed with one another and therefore what is presented herein are majority views.
+It should be noted that not all presenters agreed with one another and therefore what is presented herein are majority opinions which are subjective.

 - More organisations are more progressed on their DevOps journey in 2018 vs 2017.